Energy Conservation at Notre Dame

 For buildings that have digitally controlled heating and cooling, sensors maintain each room's temperature between 70° and 75° during the time of occupancy but allow it to fluctuate within that range.
 Allowing the temperature to fluctuate rather than trying to maintain an exact temperature reduces energy use by minimizing the use of mechanical systems.
 Those faculty, staff, and students who are not in digitally controlled buildings are asked to keep residential, office and classroom temperatures below 75° during the heating season and within the 70° to 75° range during the cooling season.

 Over the last several years, the Notre Dame Power Plant has burned a greater percentage of natural gas versus coal, with the result that the carbon intensity of our energy has been declining.
 In the fall of 2015, President Jenkins announced that the university will cease burning coal entirely within five years and invest $113 million in renewable energy sources and projects.
-To date, the University has virtually eliminated the use of coal and is more than 12 months ahead of the 2020 goal to cease the burning of coal completely.
+In September 2019, the University ceased burning coal one year ahead of the scheduled 2020 goal.

 Several renewable energy projects have been installed on campus: